 Key Takeaway: Magento offers better security out-of-the-box.
 On WooCommerce, you need to use best security practices and additional security extensions to keep your site secure.

-Read more: The Complete WordPress Security Guide 2020
+Also, check out: The Complete WordPress Security Guide

 After the above discussion, it shouldn’t be difficult to make a decision, as the difference between the two platforms is quite clear.